 Definition

-The Emergency Power Off (EPO) button, also called an EPO switch or EPO panel, is a safety measure for quickly disconnecting electrical power to a particular piece of equipment, or to an entire facility, in the event of an emergency.
-The button allows all power, including uninterruptable power supplies (UPSs) and batteries to be shut down safely from a central location.
+The emergency power off button, also called an EPO switch or EPO panel, is a safety measure for quickly disconnecting electrical power to a particular piece of equipment or facility in the event of an emergency.
+The button safely shuts down all power, including uninterruptable power supplies, batteries and generators from a central location.

-EPO buttons can be found in places such as manufacturing plants, telecommunications facilities and information technology (IT) data centers.
-The goal of shutting down power in a centralized manner is to limit damage in the event of a disaster and make it safer for rescue personnel deal with the emergency.
+EPO buttons can be found in places such as manufacturing plants, telecommunications facilities and IT data centers.
+The goal of shutting down power in a centralized manner is to limit damage in the event of a disaster and make it safer for rescue personnel to deal with the emergency.
+They should be used in cases where there is the potential for loss of life or major property damage, such as fires, evacuations, floods, or electrocution.

-The history of the EPO button dates back to a 1959 fire at The Pentagon that caused over $6 million in damages.
-Three years later the National Fire Protection Association (NFPA) released its first Standard for the Protection of Electronic Computer Systems, which became known later on as NFPA 75.
+The history of the EPO button dates to a 1959 fire at The Pentagon that caused over $6 million in damages.
+Three years later the National Fire Protection Association released its first Standard for the Protection of Electronic Computer Systems, which became known as NFPA 75.
 While NFPA 75 is technically a recommended standard, it is not required by law unless adopted by the local jurisdiction.
-Even then, it may be negotiable with the Authority Having Jurisdiction.
+Even then, it may be negotiable with the authority-having jurisdiction.

 Dig Deeper on Data center design and facilities